wesbarnett/MolecularDynamics.jl/README.md

     juila> xtc.prec[]
     1000.0f0

+Note that the first read is at step 0 with a time of 0.0.
+That's just due to the way simulations work in Gromacs.
 Calling "read_xtc" again will read the next frame.
 Note that "read_xtc" returns a tuple with the first element giving the status of the read and the second giving an xtcType object containing all of the above information.
 You could simply place the "read_xtc" function in a loop and then do your calculations within the loop (the Gmx module does this but simply saves everything to a gmxType object).
-Once you're finished reading frames, you can close the xtc
+Once you're finished reading frames, you can close the xtc file:
-file:

     julia> stat = close_xtc(xtc)